Skip to main content

 Solid

-This proposed law aims to improve the treatment of incarcerated people by focusing on mental health assessments, limiting time in structured intervention units, and supporting reintegration into communities, especially for Indigenous and marginalized populations.
-However, it relies on agreements and court decisions, which could lead to inconsistent application, and the sentence reduction clause has a short application window.
+This proposed law aims to improve the treatment of incarcerated individuals by focusing on mental health assessments, limiting time in structured intervention units, and supporting reintegration into communities, especially for Indigenous and marginalized populations.
+However, it relies heavily on agreements and actions by the Commissioner, which could lead to inconsistencies if not implemented properly.

 Things to Watch For

-• The definition of 'disadvantaged or minority population' is broad; watch for how it's applied.
+• The definition of 'disadvantaged or minority population' is broad; it needs clear guidelines.

-• The 60-day window to apply for sentence reduction may be too short for some people to gather necessary information.
+• The 60-day window to apply for sentence reduction may be too short for some inmates to gather evidence.

 Progress